lrezek/Arachnid/readme.md

 {
     "require": {
        "everyman/neo4jphp":"dev-master",
-       "lrezek/Arachnid":"dev-master"
+       "lrezek/arachnid":"dev-master"
     }
 }
 ```
-Once installed, you can use the Entity manager class (`LRezek/Arachnid/EntityManager`) as required.
+Once installed, you can use the Arachnid class (`LRezek/Arachnid/Arachnid`) as required.

 ## Documentation and Testing